stephengold/kk-physics/README.md

 ## How to add KK Physics to an existing project

-KK Physics comes pre-built as a single library that depends on the standard "jme3-core" library from jMonkeyEngine.
+KK Physics comes pre-built as a single JVM library.

-For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and the jolt-java Linux native library.
+For projects built using [Maven] or [Gradle], it is sufficient to add dependencies on the KK Physics library and appropriate jolt-jni native libraries.
 The build tool should automatically resolve the remaining dependencies.

+In the following examples:
++ "Linux64" may be replaced by "MacOSX64", "MacOSX_ARM64", or "Windows64".
++ "DebugSp" may be replaced by "DebugDp", "ReleaseSp", or "ReleaseDp".

 ### Gradle-built projects